fortio/terminal/README.md

 brew install fortio/tap/fps
 ```

 Use the `-image` flag to pass a different image to load as background.
+Or use `-i` and fps is now just a terminal image viewer.

 Pass an optional `maxfps` as argument.